node-migrator-bot/tache.io/README.md

 ### Standalone

-__Important__: If you're using the (currently pre-release) npm 1.0, you'll need to `npm install -g tache.io` (to install globally) before you can run standalone tache.

 Tache.io ships with a simple shell script `tache-serve` that allows you start a local tache server just by pointing it at a directory of endpoints.

     tache-serve [endpoint_directory | -] [config_file]

+__Important__: If you're using npm 1.0+  you'll need to `npm install -g tache.io` (to install globally) before you can run standalone tache.
+If you're not using NPM 1.0+, you should be.

 ---